wmde/wikidata-wikibase-architecture/systems/Query/03-Context_and_Scope.md

 The query service is made up of a set of components, which all surround a core [Blazegraph](./../../Glossary.md#blazegraph) powered [SPARQL](./../../Glossary.md#sparql) backend.

-The components can be deployed in mutliple configurations.
+The components can be deployed in multiple configurations.

 ![Query Service technical context diagram](./diagrams/03-technical-context.drawio.svg)